MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-configure-authentication.md

 ---
-title: Tutorial - Handle authentication flows in a React single-page app
+title: "Tutorial 3 of 4: Handle authentication flows in a React SPA"
 description: Learn how to configure authentication for a React single-page app (SPA) with your Microsoft Entra ID for customers tenant.
 services: active-directory
 author: garrodonnell